wp-plugins/jm-avail-booking/readme.txt

 Country: The country of the applicant.
 Language: The preferred language of the applicant.

-The price database contains the price definitions.(screenshot 4) The example of screenshot 4 reads as, the price of the “Voorkamer” is € 65,00 from 2015-01-05 till 2015-05-21 and is € 75,00 from 2015-05-22 on.
+The price database contains the price definitions.(screenshot-4) The example of screenshot 4 reads as, the price of the -Voorkamer- is euro 65,00 from 2015-01-05 till 2015-05-21 and is euro 75,00 from 2015-05-22 on.
-With the menu “Add new price” or with the “Add new price” button a form is availabile to enter a new price. (screenshot 5)
+With the menu -Add new price- or with the -Add new price- button a form is availabile to enter a new price. (screenshot 5)
 Name: select the name from the list of available bookable items (see settings)
 Date: Start date of the new price.
 Price: The new price.